kushalsamant/coherence/starthere.md

 Here, you can see what I’ve shipped recently, what I’m building next, and how I’m progressing as an architect.
 By sharing this, I aim to demystify the unusual process of working on mostly bootstrapped projects.

 I’m focused on creating a mindful, respectful, and accountable space for those I work with.
 I have many ideas to improve, as well as challenges to overcome.
-This space is as transparent as reasonably possible: <a href="https://kushalsamant.github.io/termsandconditions.html">Terms&nbsp;of&nbsp;Use</a>.
+This space is as transparent as reasonably possible.

 If you’d like to discuss your project or collaborate, you can book a session through my <a href="https://ask.setmore.com" rel="noopener noreferrer" target="_blank" >booking page</a>.
 All consultations are scheduled via Setmore services, so you can see availability and pick a slot that works for you.